TheoBerlin/SoloGame/README.md

 ## What is this project?
-In this repository is an engine and a game, both being far away from being finalized.
+In this repository is an engine and a game, both being made from scratch using C++ and DirectX, and are far away from being finalized.
 This is a project I started for two purposes;
 to learn and to have something to display to employers.

 ## Highlights in the code